Emergency Medicine Residency

 - If 4 or more years have passed since previous residency training or medical school graduation, a separate letter must be submitted to the program director with an explanation.
 Applications will only be reviewed upon receipt of this letter.

-- If the applicant has previous residency training, he or she must have a letter of recommendation and summative competency-based evaluation completed from the previous residency program director(s).
+- If the applicant has previous residency training, he or she must have a letter of recommendation and summative competency-based evaluation completed by the previous residency program director(s).

 - Our facility does not currently sponsor J-1 or H1B visas.